 When selecting mountain bike brands, a few things really distinguish one company from another for us.
 While we carry a few big bike brands (including Trek and Specialized) who do a really good job building a wide array of bikes, small brands that demonstrate focus and specialization in what they offer have always tended to revolutionize bike categories.
-Niner pretty much invented the 29″ wheel mountain bike, so Niner didn’t just revolutionize a category, they actually invented it.
+While Niner didn’t invent 29″ wheels on mountain bikes, they pretty much popularized it, so Niner didn’t just revolutionize a category, they arguably invented it.

 Years ago, Niner founder Chris Sugai declared that one day performance mountain bikes would all have 29″ wheels.
 While that has not happened yet (we have our doubts that anyone is going to come up with a 29″ wheel MTB that fits someone 5’3″ very well), every year it does feel like that day creeps a little closer as 29″ wheel and design technology is refined.
 Niner hasn’t backed off when it comes to innovation.
 Today, Niner continues to be headquartered in Colorado Springs, Colorado and they produce a full range of full suspension and hardtail mountain bikes as well as gravel road bikes and a CX bike.